Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

 At 0:50 video – the patient’s Digital Motion X-Ray demonstrates that their occiput is violently colliding with their C1 vertebra every time they move their head forward and their chin juts out.

 “The clinical implications of distinguishing occipital neuralgia and migraine headache and isolated occipital neuralgia include differences in the treatment regimen, avoidance of inappropriate use of medical resources, and differences in long-term outcomes.”

 So to answer this challenge, the researchers looked at 35 patients all diagnosed with occipital neuralgia

 - Twenty patients had occipital neuralgia and migraine headache and 15 had isolated occipital neuralgia.

-- There was higher use of chiropractors and massage therapy in patients from occipital neuralgia and migraine headache group than from isolated occipital neuralgia.
+- There was a higher use of chiropractors and massage therapy in patients from occipital neuralgia and migraine headache groups than from isolated occipital neuralgia.

 The findings of this study were offered to help doctors identify differences in pain characteristics for patients with occipital neuralgia and migraine headache and those for patients with isolated occipital neuralgia.
-A main learning point of this research is that patients with migraine should also be screened for symptoms of occipital neuralgia.
+The main learning point of this research is that patients with migraines should also be screened for symptoms of occipital neuralgia.
 Why?

 What we see here is that migraine and occipital neuralgia are difficult to understand and that makes it difficult to get at the root of their cause and apply appropriate treatments.